Topics Map > Accessibility

 Heading Hierarchy

 The hierarchy of accessible headings is important for ensuring content is well-organized and easy to navigate, especially for users relying on assistive technologies like screen readers.
 Headings should be used in a logical, nested order without skipping levels.
-Apply the Canvas heading styles to headings and subheadings as follows:

 • Heading 2 - Use heading 2 for the primary sections of your document to divide your content into major categories or themes.
 E.g., National Parks of the United States